openmultiplayer/discord-rules/README.md

 - **Respect** - Treat all members with respect.
 Banter is fine, but offensive, hateful, or harassing behavior will not be tolerated.
 - **No Deleting Support Messages** - Do not delete your original message after receiving an answer in support channels.
 This helps others learn from previous discussions and keeps the channel history useful.
-- **No Racism, Discrimination, or Political Arguments** - This community is here for gaming, not politics.
+- **No Racism, Discrimination, or Political Arguments** - This community is here for video gaming, not politics.
 Racism, discrimination, and political arguments are strictly prohibited.
 - **Keep Topics in Their Channels** - Stay on topic in the appropriate channels.
 If asked to move a discussion, please do so.
 Memes should stay in #memes.
 - **No Spamming or Offensive Language** - Spamming, excessive messaging, and offensive language disrupt the community.
 Keep it clean and respectful.
 - **No Hacks or Cheats** - Discussion of game hacks is forbidden, except for prevention or reporting exploits.